abilian/hop3/README.md

 Here are the REUSE compliance results for Hop3 (as of 2024/07/25):

-# SUMMARY
+> * Bad licenses: 0

-* Bad licenses: 0
+> * Deprecated licenses: 0
-* Deprecated licenses: 0
+> * Licenses without file extension: 0
-* Licenses without file extension: 0
+> * Missing licenses: 0
-* Missing licenses: 0
+> * Unused licenses: 0
-* Unused licenses: 0
+> * Used licenses: CC0-1.0, BSD-3-Clause, AGPL-3.0-only, CC-BY-4.0, MIT
-* Used licenses: CC0-1.0, BSD-3-Clause, AGPL-3.0-only, CC-BY-4.0, MIT
+> * Read errors: 0
-* Read errors: 0
+> * Files with copyright information: 310 / 310
-* Files with copyright information: 310 / 310
+> * Files with license information: 310 / 310
-* Files with license information: 310 / 310
+>

-Congratulations!
+> Congratulations!
 Your project is compliant with version 3.2 of the REUSE Specification :-)

 ## What's the story behind the name?